tomwhross/pdb-tutorial/README.md

 Would you like to play again?[Y/n]:
 ```

 Weird.
 It said the answer is 5 but that's clearly wrong...
-Alright, maybe the dice addition is wrong but let's try again to figure it out.
+Alright, maybe the dice addition is wrong but let's try the game again to figure it out.
 Looks like the prompt to play again is `'Y'` so let's enter that now.

 ```shell